leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

-Dovetail, FITHiChIP and MACS2 documentations to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.
+Dovetail, FITHiChIP and MACS2 documentation to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.

 This is a setup and command execution guide to create the necessary working environments in conda and install the tools needed for HiChIP analysis of TCF3::HLF HiChIP data generated from the HAL-01 cell line.
+May be used for analysis of othere dataset with carefull adaptation of provided scripts.

 The repository will guide through:

 - Generation of a Linux operating Virtual Machine with the necessary base to proceed with installation of all needed tools, as well as directory architecture.

-- Installation of Dovetail HiChIP pipeline and and setup of Docker to call docker image for FitHiChIP execution with necessary adaptation for TCF3::HLF HiChIP analysis.
+- Installation of Dovetail HiChIP pipeline and and setup of Docker to pull docker image for FitHiChIP.  execution with necessary adaptation for TCF3::HLF HiChIP analysis.

+- Installation of MACS2 and IDR for peak calling and validation.

-- Installation of tools for downstream analysis and vizualization of data such as HOMER and coolbox.
+- Installation of tools for downstream analysis and vizualization of data such as deepTools, HOMER and coolbox.

 ## Original Documentations